 It’s easy to convince yourself that this is by far the quickest route to ending the tension and continuing to wait.

 However, as a love and dating coach for women, I’m not a fan of calling men or initiating contact at the start of dating and here’s why.
 I have three big reasons why calling him to ease your mind is a big mistake.

 You want to know what a man will do without your prompting because that tells you how interested he truly is.
 If he can’t even make a call or ask you out, he’s not interested, no matter how great your first date seemed.

 There are no excuses that count, but I’ve heard a lot of them myself and from my clients.
 Excuses include being super busy at work, a huge project with a lot of pressure, a sudden illness, and even a death in the family.
 Some men can’t handle any confrontation, so they make up lies that sound reasonable to prevent you from questioning them.

 2. You’ll Look Desperate

 When you pick up that phone and contact him, you risk looking desperate.
-Yes, even today many men will think that when they hear your voice on the other end of the phone.
+Yes, even today many men will think that if you call him.
 This is a fact when it comes to understanding men.

 3. You’ll Take Over Pursuit